DavidTaapy/Lazy-To-Send-Emails/README.md

 For the first 3 test cases, the script should send out the emails as they have at least one recipient although in the various patterns!
 As for the 4th test case without a recipient, the script would include it in a failure.csv file which is used to contain all rows that have failed!

-## Authentication error even with the correct username and password ????
+## Authentication error even with the correct username and password?

 For certain domains such as Gmail, it is set by default to not allow python scripts to send out emails remotely and so users have to allow for 'less secure apps' for the script to function!